contentful/create-contentful-app/packages/contentful--app-scripts/README.md

 #### Non-interactive mode:

-When passing the `--ci` argument adding all variables as arguments is required
+When passing the `--ci` argument adding all variables as arguments is required.

 > **Example**
 >